 General: A hornbook is a primer; this issue was a preview, helping readers of The Courtyard to understand the context of Neonomicon.
 As such, it consists of the first 9 pages from Neonomicon #1, followed by Moore’s script for the first 5 pages of that issue.
-Except for the cover, then the annotations for the Neonomicon Hornbook are thus identical to those for the first 9 pages of Neonomicon #1, but are reproduced here for completeness.
+Except for the cover, then the annotations for the Neonomicon Hornbook are thus identical to those for the first 9 pages of Neonomicon #1 – see panel by panel annotations there.

 - The cover depicts Aldo Sax, garbed as a prisoner and sitting in a prison cell; the starry scene and missing bricks behind him suggest that despite his incarceration he is still tuned in to something bigger.
 The spiraling figure above his head resembles a DNA chain, perhaps hinting at Brears’ conception.